 Thanks in large part to the internet, we've reached a turning point in human history.

-In some cases, our perception is influenced by word of mouth -- recommendations from friends, online reviews, tweets, and Facebook rants.
-In other cases, it's our own experiences -- both online and off -- that shape the way we think about a brand.
+The constant connectivity.
+The steadfast march of technology.
+The "know everything" environment.
+It's all changing the way you, me, and your customers perceive a company or brand.
+In some cases, our perception is influenced by word of mouth — recommendations from friends, online reviews, tweets, and Facebook rants.
+In other cases, it's our own experiences — both online and off — that shape the way we think about a brand.

 If you're in a customer success role, you have a say in the conversation surrounding your product or service.
-You have the ability to shift these discussions and assessments to work for you, not against you.
-Because at the end of the day, positive customer perception, while highly subjective, is largely influenced by the quality of service you deliver.
+You can shift these discussions and assessments to work for you, not against you.
+Because at the end of the day, positive customer perception — while highly subjective — is largely influenced by the quality of service you deliver.

 Why Customer Perception Matters

-According to a report by Walker Information, customer experience will overtake price and product as the key brand differentiator by 2020.
+According to a recent survey, 1 in 3 customers will leave a brand they love after just one bad experience.
 In other words, we're not far from a world where your customers' perception of both your brand and quality of service could take precedence over traditional competitive advantages like pricing, features, or usability.

-And if you're not currently investing in improving your customers' experience and perception, you're at risk of falling behind.
-Many businesses are already taking stock of their support and services efforts, with 50% of survey customer-care leaders rating investing in new technologies as one of their top priorities over the next five years, according to McKinsey.
+And if you're not currently investing in your customer experience and perception, you're at risk of falling behind.
+Many businesses are already taking stock of their support and services efforts, with 50% of customer-care leaders rating “investing in new technologies” as one of their top priorities over the next five years, according to McKinsey.

 Are you putting process over people?

-One of the biggest obstacles businesses often have to overcome on their way to improved customer perception is themselves and their approach to customer success.
+One of the biggest obstacles businesses often have to overcome is their processed approach to customer success.
 While it's valuable to have direction, too much process and protocol can get in the way of real, human interactions.

 To ensure your business isn't getting in its own way, take the time to evaluate your existing approach.
 Ask yourself: